Doctoral Leave of Absence Policy

 To Whom the Policy Applies

 Doctoral students who have achieved candidacy, and thus have a continuous enrollment requirement during long (fall and spring) semesters, may take an approved Leave of Absence during graduate study under certain conditions and for certain periods of time.
 A Leave of Absence must be approved by both the student's graduate advisor and the dean of The Graduate College.
-A Leave of Absence cannot be approved retroactively or for a semester that has already begun.
+A Leave of Absence cannot be approved retroactively for a previous semester and must be submitted no later than the 12th class day of the semester for which the leave is being requested.

 Pre-candidacy doctoral students and master's students are not required to complete Leave of Absence paperwork if stopping out; however, it is recommended that they do so as the process provides a vehicle for more easily resuming their studies.